hard-nett/airdrop/zk-crates/docs/spec.md

 >
 > - **Padding for `v` and `fdi`** – Both values are `u64` (max 160 bits when concatenated).
 For table look‑ups we left‑pad each to the byte length required by the hashDomain of Sinsemilla (e.g., 32 bytes).
 This ensures the inputs line up with the fixed‑size field elements used inside the circuit.
 >
-> - **`e_pk` handling for Sinsemilla compatibility** – `e_pk` is a 32‑byte public‑key representation.
+> - **`epk` handling for Sinsemilla compatibility** – `epk` is a 32‑byte public‑key representation.
 The value is interpreted as a set of foriegn field element limbs; since we are focused on secp256k1 curve, we can expect 3 limbs of 88 bits to always fit within the pallas curve, to then allow reduction for each  88bit string for linear operations within the curve structure.
-> - **The Full key is required in‑circuit:** Even though `e_pk` is private for the prover, the circuit must receive the entire key as we need to enforce the relationship of the
+> - **The Full key is required in‑circuit:** Even though `epk` is private for the prover, the circuit must receive the entire key as we need to enforce the relationship of the
-> `hkd_sk` being derived from a `e_sk` thyat is paired with an `e_pk`.
+> `hkd_sk` being derived from a `esk` thyat is paired with an `epk`.
 This guarantees that the HKDF‑derived key used in the protocol is indeed tied to
-> the secret key `e_sk`.
+> the secret key `esk`.
 <!-- >q: can we use a point definition for the x & y of the keypair for a single input into the circuit and more clean decomposition? -->

 *This is how we enable non-interactive instances of headstash deployments, and can be optimized to bring more composability to these genesis distributions*